Key Takeaways

 How accurate is AI transcription for clinical notes?

-Medical-grade AI speech recognition achieves 93–98% accuracy on clinical terminology, compared to 70–80% for general consumer speech apps.
-Accuracy also improves with speaker adaptation — most platforms apply this over time.
-All tools require physician review and sign-off on generated notes.
-Accuracy is high enough that review is fast, but you always need physician oversight.
+Medical-grade AI speech recognition hits 93–98% accuracy on clinical terminology, compared to 70–80% for general consumer speech apps.
+It also gets better over time as the system adapts to your voice and patterns.
+All tools require physician review and sign-off on generated notes — the review is quick, but you always need eyes on it before anything gets finalized.

 Can AI dictation software integrate with Epic and Cerner?